The Narrow Path · Chapter 7

 I forgive you.

-The three words Elias Cross had wanted more than water, more than breath, more than the power of the marks or the sight or the Path itself.
+The three words Elias Cross had wanted more than anything on the Path.

 He stepped forward.

 Miriam's hand fell from his shoulder.
-Not because she let go — because he moved with a force that was not entirely his.
-The grief was driving.
-The longing was steering.
-The soldier who could assess and orient and respond had been overridden by the boy who'd knelt in his grandmother's church and wanted — more than anything — to believe that the dead were not gone.
+Not because she let go — because the grief was driving now, and the soldier had been overridden by the boy who'd knelt in his grandmother's church and wanted to believe the dead were not gone.

 He reached the door.